Transport in Senegal: Ports and harbours

 Dakar has one of the largest deep-water seaports along the West African coast.
 Its deep-draft structure and 640 ft access channel allows round-the-clock access to the port.
 Its current infrastructure includes tanker vessel loading and unloading terminals, a container terminal with a storage capacity of 3000 20-foot-equivalent units, a cereals and fishing port, a dedicated phosphate terminal and a privately run ship repair facility.
 The port's location at the extreme western point of Africa, at the crossroad of the major sea-lanes linking Europe to South America, makes it a natural port of call for shipping companies.
 Total freight traffic averages 10 million metric tons.

+Additionally, shipments destined for Dakar must comply with Senegal’s Electronic cargo tracking note (ECTN) regime, commonly issued locally as a Bordereau Électronique de Suivi des Cargaisons (BSC or sometimes BESC). it must be completed and validated in the country’s system and the certificate number shown on the Bill of lading before the vessel departs the Port of Loading.
+Failure to present a validated BSC/ECTN (or failure to have it referenced correctly on the master bill of lading) can lead to fines, clearance delays, or cargo being held at the Port of Dakar, so shippers and freight forwarders typically obtain the validated certificate well before shipment.

 Airports

 Air Sénégal International is Senegal's flag carrier.

 Per the CIA World Factbook, Senegal has 20 airports as of 2025.
 Blaise Diagne International Airport in Diass became the hub of the sub-region.
 Dakar is linked to numerous African cities by air, and daily flights go to Europe.
 Delta Air Lines flies daily to/from Atlanta/Dakar/Johannesburg.
 South African Airways flies daily to New York City and Washington, D.C. from Johannesburg via Dakar.
 The Léopold Sédar Senghor International Airport in Dakar is now a cargo hub.